deng-gdb/eurostat-gdp/README.md

 The Terraform configuration consists of the following files:

 - **.terraform.version**.
 This file contains the Terraform version that have been installed.
+- **main.tf**.
+This file contains the main set of configuration for the project.
+- **variables.tf**.
+This file contains the declarations for variables used in the Terraform configuration.
+- **terraform.tfvars**.
+This file contains the variables values used in the configuration.

+Let's review these files briefly.

 ## Orchestration